moon7-io/moon7-signals/README.md

 multiStream.connect(clientXSource);
 ```

-> ⚠️ `Stream` does not buffer values.
+> ⚠️ `Stream` does not buffer values and does not handle backpressure.
 Listeners only receive values emitted after they are added.
 You can re-order when you add listeners, to properly capture the events.

 ```typescript
 // This won't work as expected: